With things the way they are out in the world, it's OK not to be OK right now.

 If you feel comfortable talking about it, know that your response might not fit neatly into either a simple ‘yes’ or a ‘no’.
 If you’re doing really well and your head is in a really great space, say so.
 Similarly, if you’re only just ‘ok’, elaborate on it.
 Everyone suffers from stress or anxiety from time to time, so a full report is helpful.

 Give them a prompt and encourage them to explain further.
 If they push back, don’t pressure them to talk, but if they’re ready to confide listen without judgement.
 Active listening is really key here, so make sure you are engaged with what they say and check that you’ve understood them properly if you need to.

 Once they’ve said their piece, encourage action.
 R U OK has some great tips on what you can say to help them take some positive steps.
 If they’ve been feeling low for more than two weeks consider contacting a professional.

-Maybe they’re fine now but they didn’t used to be.
+Maybe they’re fine now, but they didn’t used to be.
 Maybe they have on days and off days.
 Whatever their situation, this is where following up is really important.
 R U OK recommends staying in touch and making sure you’re there for them.
-Merely knowing that someone genuinely cares and concerned for you can make a huge impact.
+Merely knowing that someone genuinely cares for you can make a huge impact.